 To import a complete calendar structure, the related Calendar Import widget on the left side of the calendar management screen can be used.
 Within this widget, a YML file can be selected and uploaded to import the calendar.
 The checkbox Overwrite existing entities indicates if a calendar with the same name as the imported one should be overwritten.
 If a calendar with the same name exists, but the checkbox is empty during the upload, a related error message will be displayed.

 To import a set of appointments to an already existing calendar, the Import Appointments button can be clicked to access the appointment import screen.

 Here it's needed to select an ICS file to be used for the import.
 Right after that, a calendar needs to be selected from the related list to import the new appointments in.
 The checkbox Update existing appointments indicates, if already existing appointments with the same UniqueID shall be overwritten or not.
 Appointments with the same UniqueID but already existing in the related calendar won't be omitted during the import process.
 They will be inserted again and will be available multiple times in case of doubt, if the option to overwrite appointments is not enabled.

-If at least one calendar is created and accessible by a certain agent, new or already existing appointments can be managed via the calendar overview and the agenda overview.
+If at least one calendar is created and accessible by a certain agent, new or already existing appointments can be managed via a calendar overview and an agenda overview.

 Within the calendar overview, an agent is able to display, create, edit and/or delete appointments of different calendars, depending on their permission level to the related calendars, as described above.